wh-alice/mig_visualstudio/vs/test/8bda19b3-91c1-4daf-b6c7-09108bddadff.md

 ---
-title: "How to: Analyze What Virtual Users Are Doing During a Load Test Using the Virtual User Activity Chart" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14" ms.reviewer: "" ms.suite: ""
+title: "How to: Analyze What Virtual Users Are Doing During a Load Test Using the Virtual User Activity Chart | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14" ms.reviewer: "" ms.suite: ""